TibzZ/HomeLearnHut-FullStackFive-Tibzz/README.md

-HomeLearnHut is an educational platform tailored for Primary School students which the aim to faciliated their learning needs.
+HomeLearnHut is an educational platform tailored for Primary School students whith the aim to faciliated their learning needs.

 # Packages used